Rionzagal/ESILV-notes/Health Authonomy and Biotech.md

 > Introduced in 1973 by _R.
 G. Evans, (American health economist)_.

 This will virtually inflate the number of consults and thus the cost of the medical practice without a real necessity to abide for it.
-So the quality of the medical practice deteriorates due to these unnecessary, **induced** health demand.
+So the quality of the medical practice **deteriorates** due to these unnecessary, _induced_ health demand.

 There are two factors that cause this effect...
 - The behaviour particularly observable for practitioners paid per medical act (_médecins libéraux en France_).
-  >
-- Insure their _goal income_, in a context of **high concurrency**.
+- Practitioners want to ensure their _goal income_, in a context of **high concurrency**.

 ### Private health insurance